Cosmological inhomogeneities, primordial black holes, and a hypothesis on the death of the universe

 Precisely, once the expansion of the universe is taken into account, the equilibrium configuration that allows for the presence of stars exists only if the centrifugal force due to the expansion is smaller than the gravitational force (at the border of the star, for definiteness).
 This has been true since the time of last scattering, but not during inflation.

 The question remains: will the universe end in a leopard spot pattern consisting of isolated regions (e.g., galaxy clusters) that cannot physically communicate, yet within which macroscopic objects will continue to exist forever, possibly exhibiting intriguing internal dynamics?
 Or will those isles also undergo \textquotedblleft dismemberment\textquotedblright\ from within, akin to the evaporation of black holes?
-While classical physics tends to favor the former possibility, quanta are notorious for defying absolute stability, potentially leading to the latter scenario.
+While classical physics tends to favor the former possibility, quanta are notorious for defying absolute stability, potentially leading to the latter scenario, which is the one we favor.
 In any case, we must defer the final verdict to further investigations, as a definitive conclusion eludes us at present.

 The metrics we have studied can also be used to treat perennial inhomogeneities, such as primordial black holes amidst the cosmic background radiation.
-A hypothesis worth exploring is the idea that the universe might have one or more \textquotedblleft centers\textquotedblright , meaning, celestial bodies that have existed \textquotedblleft forever\textquotedblright .
+A hypothesis worth exploring is the idea that the universe might have one or more \textquotedblleft centers\textquotedblright , meaning, celestial bodies that have existed before inflation.
 Studying the impact of these options on inflation, we have shown that there is room for nontrivial inhomogeneities without contradicting the established knowledge on primordial cosmology.

-1 truecm { \textbf{Acknowledgments}}
+2 truecm { \textbf{Acknowledgments}}

 The author is grateful to U. Aglietti, D. Comelli, E. Gabrielli and M. Piva for helpful discussions.